-As easy as it is to rush to judgment about your partner's "ignoring" you, or get annoyed with them for not being fully present, try to take a step back and question whether anxiety is at play.
+As easy as it is to rush to judgment about your partner's "ignoring" you or get annoyed with them for not being fully present, try to take a step back and question whether anxiety is at play.
 These physical signs may be indicative of stressful events causing an emotional response to feel anxious and play out in your interaction.

 Is it possible they were fielding a stressful email, and they're nervous about performing well at work?
 Or maybe they received a text message from a family member that made them uneasy, and now they're ruminating about its repercussions.

-While it’s easy to personalize your partner’s behavior in such a situation, try instead to remind yourself that the anxiety probably isn’t about you.
+While it’s easy to personalize your partner’s behavior in such a situation, try instead to remind yourself that the intense anxiety probably isn’t about you.
 Rather than get offended by their difficulty concentrating, overwhelming worry or panic symptoms, ask if there's anything you can do to help.
 For some people, airing out the issue (rather than sweeping it under the rug) can even help alleviate the accompanying anxiety.

 5. Do hone in on ways to keep your own anxiety in check

 One of the best things you can do when you notice your partner’s anxiety intensifying is to avoid becoming reactive and stressed out yourself.

 Experiment with yoga or try a progressive muscle relaxation exercise.
 Simple meditation practices can work wonders in reducing anxiety, too.
-For example, imagine overwhelming and anxious thoughts as separate from you, like a parade or a storm passing over you.
+For instance, imagine overwhelming and anxious thoughts as separate from you, like a parade or a storm passing over you.

 Figure out what works best for you, and then make time to practice your anxiety-management strategies every day to avoid troublesome feelings.
 Find relaxation exercises to decrease muscle tension, avoid caffeine and alcohol when you feel anxiety symptoms come on, and seek out daily activities that boost health.
-You may even want to practice together with your partner -- you can be a good role model for handling your stress or anxiety in healthy ways.
+You may even want to practice together with your partner — you can be a good role model for handling your stress or anxiety in healthy ways.

 6. Don't absorb all their stressors or sacrifice your own support systems